ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 ---
-title: "What birds are observed near Radolfzell?
-Bird occurrence data in R"
+title: What birds are observed near Radolfzell?
+Bird occurrence data in R
 slug: birds-radolfzell
 authors:
   - name: Maëlle Salmon
     url: https://masalmon.eu/
+    twitter: ma_salmon
-date: 2018-08-21
+date: '2018-08-21'
 preface: The blog post series corresponds to the material for a talk Maëlle will give at the [Animal Movement Analysis summer school in Radolfzell, Germany on September the 12th](http://animove.org/animove-2019-evening-keynotes/), in a Max Planck Institute of Ornithology.
 topicid: 1303
 tags:
   - rebird
   - spocc
   - auk
   - birder
   - ornithology
   - ebird
 output:
   md_document:
     variant: markdown_github
-    preserve_yaml: true
+    preserve_yaml: yes
 ---

 Thanks to the [first post of the